baudm/mplayer.py/README.txt

-PyMPlayer: Lightweight and dynamic MPlayer wrapper with a Pythonic API
+mplayer.py: Lightweight and dynamic MPlayer wrapper with a Pythonic API

-PyMPlayer provides several classes for easily using MPlayer in Python.
+mplayer.py provides several classes for easily using MPlayer in Python.

 * Features